Modern Builder + Design Article on Vintage Homes

-Working in Shreveport and Bossier City, Louisiana, Vintage Construction Group stemmed from another successful endeavor, Vintage Realty Co.
+Working in Shreveport and Bossier City, Louisiana, Vintage Homes stemmed from another successful endeavor, Vintage Realty Co.

 The homebuilder was founded by the owners of Vintage Realty, David Alexander and Alvin Childs, in July 2006.
 Begun in 1987, Vintage Realty, which specializes in development, property management and brokerage/leasing of professional spaces and retail properties, has become a cornerstone company of the south.
 The same dedication carries through to Vintage Construction Group.

 “We are a growing company,” Sevier says.
 “With such a great real estate company as our parent company, we get opportunities for land deals.
 That allowed us to grow the way we did.”